hmdolatabadi/AdvFlow/README.md

 ## Training Normalizing Flows

-To train the a flow-based model, first set the `mode = 'pre_training'` in `config.py`, and then run this command:
+To train the a flow-based model, first set `mode = 'pre_training'`, and specify all relevant variables in `config.py`.
+Once specified, run this command:

 ```train
 python train.py